Skip to main content

 Device State Callback

-JSON will be sent by the partner to the SmartThings Cloud without any request from SmartThings.
+JSON will be sent by you to the SmartThings Cloud without any request from SmartThings.
 This is used to update the state of a device that may have changed as a result of an interaction that did not originate from SmartThings, such as a command originating from your cloud or from manually controlling the device.

 {